zitadel/terraform-provider-zitadel/docs/resources/idp_apple.md

 - `is_creation_allowed` (Boolean) enable if users should be able to create a new account in ZITADEL when using an external account
 - `is_linking_allowed` (Boolean) enable if users should be able to link an existing ZITADEL user with an external account
 - `key_id` (String) Apple Key ID from your Apple Developer Account
-- `private_key` (String, Sensitive) Apple Private Key from your Apple Developer Account
+- `private_key` (String, Sensitive) Apple Private Key from your Apple Developer Account.
+This value is write-only and is never stored in Terraform state; it cannot be read back or retrieved from a datasource.
 - `team_id` (String) Apple Team ID from your Apple Developer Account

 ### Optional